skibblenybbles/django-daydreamer/README.md

 `daydreamer.views.decorated`), you can control the inherited behavior through a consistent set of attributes.
 The attributes are prefixed to match their class names, except that they use lowercase-underscore casing instead of capital-camel casing.
-The values are:
+The optional values are:

 * `<prefix>_raise` whether an exception should be raised upon test failure
 * `<prefix>_exception` a custom exception to be raised upon test failure,